 Is Builders Risk Insurance Required?

-Unlike certain types of insurance (for example, automobile or workers’ compensation), builders risk insurance is not compulsory.
-This means that there are no federal, state, or local laws requiring contractors, developers, or property owners to carry builders risk insurance during the course of construction.
-That said, maintaining a builders risk policy is often times a contractual obligation depending on the nature of the project.
+Unlike certain types of insurance (for example, automobile or workers’ compensation) or construction surety bonds, builders risk insurance is not usually compulsory.
+This means that there are no broad federal, state, or local laws requiring all contractors, developers, or property owners to carry builders risk insurance during the course of construction.
+That said, maintaining a builders risk policy is often a contractual obligation depending on the nature of the project, and there are instances when dealing with government projects or loans where builders risk is required.

-Typically, if the project is financed by a bank or other third-party financing company, their terms of financing will require the developer or contractor to purchase builders risk insurance.
+Typically, if the project or property is financed by a bank or other third-party lender, their terms of financing will require the developer or contractor to purchase builders risk insurance.
+Similarly, properties with an FHA loan are required by law to have an active builders risk policy during construction.

 Builders risk coverage is also required when a company seeks contract work from a local or state government or large organization.
 The terms of the contract will usually require contractors to carry several forms of insurance coverage, including builders risk insurance, commercial general liability, commercial auto, and workers’ compensation insurance policies.
 Contractors and businesses who bid for government-contracted jobs must purchase a builders risk insurance policy and all of the other required policies to earn and keep the job.

-While builders risk insurance may be required in certain regions to win a government construction contract, they won’t usually be required for privately-owned residential construction projects.
+While builders risk insurance may be required in certain regions to win a government construction contract or participate in a government loan program, they won’t usually be required for privately-owned residential construction projects.
 However, homeowners should consider the risks of not purchasing a policy before passing it off as an unnecessary expense.

 When Should You Buy Builders Risk Insurance?